Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 10-This file finds and deletes all regular files with a .js extension present in the current working directory and all its subfolders.

 File 11-It counts the number of directories and subdirectories in the current directory.

+File 12-Displays the 10 newest files in the current directory.